LJNIC/fennel-skeleton/README.md

 # Fennel Skeleton
 My personal skeleton for LÖVE projects made with [Fennel](https://fennel-lang.org/).

 The game is run with the `run.py` Python script.
 It compiles every Fennel file to Lua and runs the game.
 Afterwards, it deletes all of the Lua files.
 Using the `-s` flag will keep the Lua files around, and `-l` will stop the game from running.
+The script will also replace dashes with underscores in table accesses, so that snake case code from other modules (like `batteries`) can still be used with kebab-case.

 A config for [makelove](https://github.com/pfirsich/makelove) is also included, which calls `run.py` appropriately to generate the required Lua code.